paul-hammant/tbd/content/alternative-branching-models/index.md

 As the Github documentation portrays, review comments are part of the process.
 Of course they are, they are the speech bubbles in timeline above followed by another commit (presumably 132 columns end of line versus 80 prevailed).
-How Trunk Based Development modifies the Github Flow model:
+How Trunk-Based Development modifies the Github Flow model:

 ![](../5-min-overview/trunk_pr.png)